 - Build Earth-friendly housing for dwellings and community kitchen/gathering space, using natural building materials, passive solar design and high thermal mass to minimize heating and cooling requirements.

-- Organize retreats and workshops to bring in visitors interested in spiritual practices and sustainable living.
-This may include holistic and spiritual healing retreats and workshops, training others in sustainable living practices (e.g. permaculture), and retreats for the purpose of stress reduction, relaxation, and recuperation from the pressures of daily life for those living in urban and suburban environments.
+- Organize retreats and workshops to bring in visitors interested in ecology and sustainable living.
+This may include retreats and workshops, training others in sustainable living practices (e.g. permaculture), and retreats for the purpose of stress reduction, relaxation, and recuperation from the pressures of daily life for those living in urban and suburban environments.
 Since this is a popular bird watching region, we may also attract bird-watchers as guests

-- Practice and encourage practice of various healing modalities and holistic health methods.
+- Practice and encourage practice of various holistic health methods.

-- Encourage spiritual practices and expanding potential of the participants.
-An important goal is personal development on all levels.
-The community is open to those of all belief systems, including non-belief..
+- Encourage personal development on all levels.
+The community is open to those of all belief systems, including non-belief.

 - Research alcohol fuel production and install a still to create carbon-neutral travel.